akashgreninja/questdb.io/docs/operations/capacity-planning.md

 configuring these system resources with example scenarios that align with both edge cases and common setup configurations.

-All the configuration settings referred to below except for OS settings are configured in QuestDB by either a `server.conf` configuration file or as environment variables.
+Most of the configuration settings referred to below except for OS settings are configured in QuestDB by either a `server.conf` configuration file or as environment variables.
 For more details on applying configuration settings in QuestDB, refer to the [configuration](/docs/reference/configuration) page.